Human-Augment-Analytics/Admin-Recruitment-Unit/OnboardingOrganization.md

 # Onboarding Organizxation

+Bree's feedback:
+_ lets get more specific for example admin onbourding, comp advisor on booarding, do you want to improve the master excel sheet in some specific way.
+The current scope is a bit too large in my opinion. start small, add more if there is time.

 Alexa Accuardi

 The goal of this initiative is to improve the process for organizing information related to active enrollments within HAAG.
 The deliverable will be a procedure that outlines the process for getting organized at the start of each semester.